Archive-663/kodakFunsaver/README.md

 - Like 3-10x m1.6 x 5mm machine screws

-- Lens from a Kodak FunSaver
+- Lens from a Kodak FunSaver (2015 and newer)

 Helpful Links: